toretto/nternetinspired.github.com/_posts/2013-03-18-getting-started.md

 ##How do I change stuff?

-<p data-pullquote="If you are going to use Disqus comments on articles you need to have set up a Disqus account…">Easy stuff first.
+<p data-pullquote="…to use Disqus comments you need to have set up a Disqus account…">Easy stuff first.
 Site-wide configuration junk is stored in the configuration file, _config.yml.
-Edit that inserting your name, site name, email address, etc. If you are going to use Disqus comments on articles you need to have set up a Disqus account (obviously) and you can then place the username in this file to.
-At that point Disqus comment trickery will automagically appear in your posts.</p>
+Edit that inserting your name, site name, email address, etc.</p>

+If you are going to use Disqus comments you need to have set up a Disqus account (obviously) and you can then place the username in this file to.
+At that point Disqus comment trickery will automagically appear in your posts.